 - Knowing where to market your services

-- More referrals from existing clients because they know what you specialize in
+- More referrals from existing clients because they know what you specialise in

 - Being seen as an expert or thought leader in one area (as opposed to a jack of all trades)